9:15 AM Midrash Teaching - (Teen Ministry available) A light breakfast is available.

-And at 10:30 AM we have our Shabbat Service (Children's Ministry available)
+10:30 AM Shabbat Service (Nursery and Children's Ministry available)

 What To Expect

 Shalom!
-When you come to Temple Beit Chadash- A Messianic Community, it is our hope and prayer that you encounter the Lord in an authentically Jewish worship experience.
+When you come to this House of New Beginnings, Beit Chadash, it is our heart's deepest hope and prayer that you encounter the glorious and life-transforming power of the Spirit of the Living God, and find the freedom and the life - to find the Newness - that He alone can create!
+When we gather together in His Name, God is in our midst.
+And He still speaks.
+He still lovingly and patiently calls us to Himself.
 In all things, we unapologetically make Yeshua the Messiah central to all we do!
 Our time in worship not only includes beautiful and contemporary worship music that exalts the LORD, but also consists of an embrace of the richness of our Jewish liturgical heritage as an important part of our worship experience.

 Messianic Jewish Cultural Expression

 Every believing community has a unique cultural expression - even if they do not realize it.
-While our temple is wonderfully multi-cultural - a Beit Chadash (House of New Beginnings), with a representation from seemingly every tribe, tongue, and nation, our Shabbat services intentionally and joyfully have a number of beautiful Jewish cultural expressions of worship which help shape the structure of our service.
-We sing liturgical pieces which most Jewish seekers would quickly recognize - like Ma Tovu, V’Shamru, Barchu, the Shema, the V’Ahavta, Mi ChaMocha, and the Aaronic Benediction.
+While our congregation is wonderfully multi-cultural House of New Beginnings — a Beit Chadash —, with a representation from seemingly every tribe, tongue, and nation, our Shabbat services intentionally and joyfully have a number of beautiful Jewish cultural expressions of worship which help shape the structure of our service.
+We sing various liturgical pieces which most Jewish seekers would quickly recognize - like Ma Tovu, the Shema, the V’Ahavta, Mi ChaMocha, and the Aaronic Benediction.
 Each week we also have an abbreviated traditional Torah service in which we march the Torah scroll among the congregation with a parade of children marching behind it, as those in attendance reverently and gratefully express their affection for the Light of God’s Word.
 The climax of the Torah service is the reading from the weekly Torah, Haftarah and Brit Chadashah (New Covenant) portions.

 Central to our services is the Ruach-empowered preaching of God’s Word, Genesis to Revelation.
 Each week, you will be challenged, encouraged, and strengthened in your faith as Rabbi Cosmo passionately teaches and preaches a relevant and Biblically-solid message from the Word of God!